brendmung/greyAPI/README.md

     data = response.json()
     print(data['response'])

-# Look ma, no authentication tokens or complicated SDKs!
+# No authentication tokens, complicated SDKs...See!?
 call_api()
 ```

 ## FAQ

 **Q: Is this free to use?**
 A: For now, yeah!
 I'm keeping it open while I work on it.
-Might have to add some limits if it gets too popular (haha).
+Might have to add some limits if it gets too popular.

 **Q: Can I contribute?**
-A: This isn't an open-source project right now, but feel free to suggest ideas!
-I'm particularly fond of ideas that don't require me to rewrite everything from scratch.
+A: Not open-source right now, but suggestions are welcome.
+Bonus points if they don’t make me rewrite everything from scratch.

 **Q: What models are available?**
-**A:** Currently supporting GPT-4o, GPT-3.5 Turbo, and Nova AI.
+**A:** Currently supporting GPT-5, GPT-4o, Nova AI...
 More might come later (if I ever figure out how to add them without breaking everything), but honestly… too lazy to keep this updated.
-Just go check the docs like everyone else! 😎
+Just go check the docs like everyone else!!

 **Q: Will this make me rich and famous?**
-A: Probably not, but neither will pretending to code while secretly browsing memes.
+A: Probably not, but at least you’ll have a functioning API to brag about.

 I'll post updates here when I add new features or models, so star the repo if you want to stay in the loop!
 No spam, I promise.
 I'm too lazy for that.

 ---

-Made with ☕, vibe code, and a concerning amount of late-night debugging sessions
+Made with ☕, vibe code and questionable life choices